NixOS/rfcs/rfcs/0107-version-normalization.md

   different, non-standard naming schemes or unusual releasing schedules eventually employed by many teams.

-- Interactions between `pname` and `version`, like multi-branch releases.
+- Interactions between `pname` and `version`, like multi-branch releases and configuration options.

 - Legacy issues and integration with future implementations of Nix and Nixpkgs, epecially the Flakes framework.

+- Discussions about making `version` a data structure or abstract datatype.

 # Future work
 [future]: #future-work

 - Update expressions that do not follow this proposal.

 - Update manuals and related documentation in order to reflect this proposal for future expressions.